Ramat Aviv Mall

-Ramat Aviv Mall (Hebrew: קניון רמת אביב) is an upscale shopping mall at 40 Einstein Street, in Ramat Aviv, Tel Aviv, Israel.
+Ramat Aviv Mall (Hebrew: קניון רמת אביב) is an upscale shopping mall at 40 Einstein Street, in the Ramat Aviv neighborhood of Tel Aviv, Israel.
 At a rent of $1,804 per square meter, it is Israel's most expensive mall and the 35th most expensive mall in the world.
 It houses many renowned international fashion brands including Louis Vuitton, Emporio Armani, Montblanc, H. Stern, Michael Kors, Calvin Klein, Tommy Hilfiger, Tumi, Longchamp, Tag heuer, Ralph Lauren, Carolina Herrera, Giorgio Armani, Chanel, Rolex, Nespresso, Hugo Boss and many others.
 Its gross leasable area is 17800 m2 and it has 140 stores in two retail floors.
 Above the shopping is an office building called Ramat Aviv Mall Tower.
 The entire project—tower and mall—has a gross area of about 80900 m2 The mall is valued at 1.699 billion shekels, or 470 million dollars.

 History

 The plan to construct the mall was announced in 1989.
 This plan was met with hostility by the residents of Ramat Aviv, who feared that the mall would damage their quality of life.
 Betsy Winer, of the Jerusalem Post, wrote, "I was opposed to its [the mall's] construction in the first place, citing it as an ugly, unnecessary eyesore - the product of greedy, rapacious entrepreneurs, and having no place in a residential area."
 Therefore, in 1992, some 30 residents submitted an appeal to the Supreme Court of Israel to prevent Meqarqee Mercaz Ltd., the company which was going to build the mall, from receiving a license to build a shopping mall in Ramat Aviv.
 This caused a delay of more than a year in constructing the mall and Meqarqee Mercaz sued the residents, claiming damages of approximately $3–5 million from them.
 Construction of the mall began on October 11, 1993.